On the behavior of stringy motives under Galois quasi-\'etale covers: Introduction

-which, by definition, is convergent if and only if $(X,\Delta)$ is \emph{stringily KLT}.
-See \autoref{sec.StringyMotivicInvaraints} for further details.
-Stringily KLT pairs form a subclass of KLT log pairs.
-Conversely, a KLT log pair $(X,\Delta)$ is stringily KLT if it admits a log resolution.
-In particular, these two notions agree in dimensions $\leq 3$.
+of a log pair $(X,\Delta)$ which, by definition, is convergent (i.e., exists) if and only if $(X,\Delta)$ is \emph{stringily KLT}.
+Such pairs form a subclass of KLT log pairs.
+Conversely, a KLT log pair is stringily KLT if it has a log resolution.
+Hence, these two notions agree in characteristic zero and in dimensions $\leq 3$ in positive characteristics.